 This year, it is expected that 48 million people in the United States will book a ride with a driver through Uber, and 100 million lodgings will be made with Airbnb.
-This peer-to-peer movement, championed by companies like Uber and Airbnb, is giving regular people more control in almost every industry while large corporations scramble to keep up.
+This peer-to-peer movement, championed by companies like Uber and Airbnb with upstarts like Neighbor, is giving regular people more control in almost every industry while large corporations scramble to keep up.

 Thanks to the ever growing popularity of “sharing” and rise of the sharing economy (gig economy, collaborative consumption, etc.), companies all over the world are making it fast, easy and cheap to get goods and services.

 The rise of the sharing economy can be attributed to the minimalism movement and ongoing pursuit of “the hustle.”
 People don’t want to own things anymore; they want to save money and space by “sharing” them.

 The sharing economy is the perfect solution for those wanting to save and those wanting to make extra cash.
 In this peer-to-peer network system, companies use online platforms to connect people who have something to offer (a ride home, spare bedroom, etc.) with people in need of that exact thing.

 Think of it like eBay but for parking spots, storage space and more.
 Sellers are ordinary people who get paid when someone uses their services.
 Buyers save money and time thanks to streamlined technology and easy booking processes.
 Instead of getting estimates and waiting for returned phone calls, you make a few clicks on your computer.
 Online rating and review systems make things transparent, so you know exactly what to expect from the seller you choose.